cockroachdb/docs/v2.0/query-order.md

 Each **column selection** can take one of the following forms:

 - A simple column selection, determined as follows:
-  1. The name of a column label configured with `AS` earlier in the [`SELECT` clause](select.html).
+  1. The name of a column label configured with `AS` earlier in the [`SELECT` clause](select-clause.html).
 This uses the value computed by the `SELECT` clause as the sorting key.
   2. A positive integer number, designating one of the columns in the data source, either the `FROM` clause of the `SELECT` clause where it happens or the table being written to by `DELETE` or `UPDATE`.
 This uses the corresponding input value from the data source to use as the sorting key.
-  3. An arbitrary [value expression](sql-expressions.html).
+  3. An arbitrary [scalar expression](scalar-expressions.html).
 This uses the result of evaluating that expression as the sorting key.
 - The notation `PRIMARY KEY <table_name>`.
 This uses the primary key column(s) of the given table as sorting key.
 This table must be part of the data source.
 - The notation `INDEX <table_name>@<index_name>`.
 This uses the columns indexed by the given index as sorting key.
 This table must be part of the data source.